 This course is designed to provide a detailed explanation of the federal tax structure.
 Students will learn the basic body of laws governing taxation and how to use appropriate tax forms.
+Prerequisite: Placement into College Level Courses

 BS 152 Introduction to Entrepreneurship (3 Credits)